-Have you ever stopped to analyze the words you use to express your emotions, both negative and positive?
+Have you ever stopped to analyze the words you use to express positive vs. negative emotions?

 While a study performed in 2010 partially credited this theory, we now know that the number is nowhere near 50.

-Either way, this fact points to an interesting reality: our language is shaped by our view of the world and vice versa.
+Either way, this fact points to an exciting reality: our view of the world shapes our language and vice versa

-As a society, we develop vocabulary for concepts that are most relevant to us and our lifestyle and, in turn, the words we use tint our view of reality.
-This is referred to as the linguistic relativity hypothesis or the Sapir-Whorf hypothesis.
+As a society, we develop a vocabulary for concepts that are most relevant to us and our lifestyle and, in turn, the words we use to tint our view of reality.
+The linguistic relativity hypothesis or the Sapir-Whorf hypothesis refers to this behavior.

-So, what do our positive and negative feeling words reflect about us?
-About our individual personalities?
+So, what do our positive and negative feelings words reflect about us?
+About our personalities?
 About our culture as a whole?

 What’s in a name?

-And, considering the wide range of emotions we experience on a daily basis, how can we quantify the words we use to express positive and negative feelings?
+And, considering the full range of emotions we experience daily, how can we quantify the words we use to express positive and negative feelings?

 So many words, so little time.
 Nonetheless, researchers have taken on the daunting task of compiling a list of emotions and categorizing them.